2026: Rock of the Year Award - Trinitite

 Why Trinitite Wins the Rock of the Year Award

 Awards matter only when they reveal something fundamental.
-In geology, significance is measured not by appearance or rarity alone, but by whether a material marks an irreversible transition—on the scale of recognized boundary events such as the shift from the Cretaceous to the Paleogene (marked by asteroid impact) or from the Permian to the Triassic (driven by massive volcanism).
+In geology, significance is measured not by appearance or rarity alone, but by whether a material marks an irreversible transition — on the scale of recognized boundary events such as the shift from the Cretaceous to the Paleogene (marked by an asteroid impact) or from the Permian to the Triassic (driven by massive volcanism).
 By this standard, trinitite qualifies unequivocally.

 Trinitite formed at 5:29:45 a.m. on July 16, 1945, when extreme temperatures instantaneously fused sand, metal, and the atmosphere into glass.
 There was no erosion, no sedimentation, no biological mediation—only pure energy, intent, and consequences.